induraj2020/A4--Construction-of-OLAP-cube-for-DEVECOR/README.md

-# Construction-of-OLAP-cube-for-Supermarket
+# Construction-of-OLAP-cube-for-DEVECOR

 ## Introduction:
-   Given the supermarket dataset, we intent to develop a OLAP cube from the raw supermarket data and transform the data as tables using PLSQL for further data integration and visualization
+   Given the DEVECOR dataset, we intent to develop a OLAP cube from the raw data and transform the data as tables using PLSQL for further data integration and visualization
+   The purpose of this project is to implement the learnings from PL/SQL and apply it to demo case of DEVECOR.
+Our objective is to build operational database do the ETL and build warehouse with DataMart’s.
+But for this case we replicate the framework of data warehouse with 2 databases and pushing the data after cleaning and then building the small tables needed by the respective department.

 ## Objective:
   * To integrate data's such that OLAP cube is formed
   * To master PLSQL language and the concept of OLAP cube
   * Visualize the OLAP cube using QLIKSENSE

+## Requirements
+1. Operational database for company
+      i.
+The script for creating tables in the operational database ii.
+The script of my procedure that will generate the dataset. iii.
+And finally you give the privileges to the session 2 to read the contents of the created tables
+ 2. Decisional database for the management of the company
+      i.
+The script for creating the tables of the decision database ii.
+The script of the procedure that will select to give them from the operational database to put them in the decision-making database (ETL).

+3. Expression of needs The sales manager wants:
+      i.
+To study the turnover and sales volume ii.
+By product and Family.
+      iii.
+Per week, month and year.
+      iv.
+By department and region.
+4. A procedure to generate
+      i.
+Supply chain analysis (Inventory, sales in a given time period)

 ## PLSQL code
   To See Full plsql code [click here](https://github.com/induraj2020/A4--OLAP-cube-PLSQL-supermarket-dataset-/blob/master/2019.12.28%20-%20PLSQL.pdf)